 Generating an EU Intrastat Report

 The EU Intrastat Report collates the information for the monthly Intrastat Supplementary Declaration form for goods sold to or purchased from another EU member state.
-You can directly send the information to your tax agency or save the report as a CSV file and submit electronically, if your country permits it.
+You can directly send the information to your tax agency or save the report as a CSV file and submit electronically, if your country allows it.

 To generate an EU Intrastat Report: